Fix Low FPS and Stuttering in Meccha Chameleon

 -

-05Set Frame Rate Limit to 'Unlimited' or match it to your monitor's refresh rate.
+05Set Frame Rate Limit to Unlimited or your monitor's specific refresh rate for consistent timing.

 -

-06Set Motion Blur to 0 percent to free up frames and keep hiders visible.
+06Set Motion Blur to 0 percent to save processing power and keep hidden targets visible.

 -

-07Lower Shadow quality, Global Illumination, and Reflection to their lowest settings to see the biggest jump in frame stability.
+07Set Shadow quality, Global Illumination, and Reflection to their lowest settings to see the biggest jump in frame rate.

 -